Grainne10/WSAA-assignments/README.md

 I am a student at the [Atlantic Technological University] (https://www.atu.ie/), Galway, studying the Higher Diploma in Science in Data Analytics on a part-time basis over 2 years.

-This repository contains weekly assignments completed as part of the Web Services and Applications module.
-Each notebook or file demonstrates various Python programming techniques, data analysis approaches, and problem-solving strategies.
-It describes the weekly assignments and explains how I solved them and what research I did.
+This repository contains a collection of weekly assignments completed for the Web Services and Applications module.
+Each notebook or script demonstrates the use of Python for interacting  with web API's, handling data in real time and automation of web-based tasks.
+The files demonstrate programming techniques such as HTTP requests, JSON parsing, file handling and working with libraries like requests and PyGithub.
+In this read me, I document the weekly assignments with an explanation of the task, the approach I took to solve it and relevant research.
+Additionally, I completed two online assessments, which test what I have learned during the course.
+These assessments provide insight into my understanding of web services , API intergration and Python development.

 ## Tasks